Fantastic Four poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Fantastic Four against these established plot points, we can identify how Tim Story utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Fantastic Four within the action genre.

 Tim Story's Structural Approach